The-OpenROAD-Project/OpenROAD/README.md

 write_db filename
 ```

-OpenROAD can be used to make and OpenDB database from LEF/DEF, or
+OpenROAD can be used to make a OpenDB database from LEF/DEF, or
 Verilog (flat or hierarchical).
 Once the database is made it can be
 saved as a file with the `write_db` command.
 OpenROAD can then read
 the database with the `read_db` command without reading LEF/DEF or